skybert/skybert-net/src/java/tomcat/jax-rs.md

 ## Want something that just works?

 [tomee.apache.org](Apache TomEE) has much more of a plug and play experience, much like you'd find with [JBoss](http://jboss.org).

 Using TomEE, you can just implement your `javax.ws.rs.core.Application` and annotate your REST classes correctly and deploy the webapp.
 It just works, no need `web.xml` or extra runtime libraries are necessary.

+JBoss will give you the same plugin and play experience, but if you really want to use Tomcat, just with the plug and play feature, TomEE will fit the bill perfectly.